darkhelmet/verboselogging/posts/pascal-case-to-human-readable-with-c-extension-methods.md

 tags:
 - csharp
 ---
-I wrote this a while ago on my old blog, so I’m just reposting here.
+I wrote this a while ago on my old blog, so I'm just reposting here.
-It’s useful since you can have an enum of error codes, which also, when converted to human readable text, are useful messages.
+It's useful since you can have an enum of error codes, which also, when converted to human readable text, are useful messages.

-Here’s how I did it.
+Here's how I did it.

 <script type="text/javascript" src="http://gist.github.com/177769.js?file=pascal_to_human.cs">
 </script>